 Suggested topics include, but are not limited to:

-Papers must be between 5 and 15 pages long.
+Papers can be up to 8 pages long in the ACM conference template.
 If you need more space, save it for the journal version!

 Submitted papers will be carefully evaluated based on originality, significance, technical soundness and clarity of exposition.